 What happens when this flawed revenue model is no longer sustainable due to competitive commissions entering the market?
 The next stage of real estate innovation will have to account for this reality.
 In play are now competitive open rates, flat fees and buyer’s refunds from highly qualified real estate agents.

 Transparent commission rates will eventually bring and end to a pay-to-play phenomenon in the real estate process where programs like Premier Broker simply cannot exist.

 Today, consumers should be careful and only negotiate with agents that have no referral fee agreements signed, this is the only way to negotiate for full service at a market rate.

 Zillow Flex Program is a broker referral fee network designed to collect fees by matching consumers with local real estate agents willing to pay it.
 When consumers submit information to Zillow Group, their information is shared in exchange for blanket referral fees with real estate agents in a process known as a blind match.

-No. Zillow Flex Program revenue comes from undisclosed referral fees.
+Yes and No. Zillow Flex Program revenue comes from undisclosed referral fees.
 Blanket referral fees set by such networks range anywhere between 30%-40% of the entire agent's commission.
 Zillow Flex Program is a pay-to-play scheme that offers biased matches for financial gain.
 The main qualification for real estate agents who participate with Zillow Flex Program is their willingness to pay a referral fee.